Codigo-io/platform/solana/readme.md

-The CIDLs present in this `solana` directory is internalize into Código's Generator; thus, you can use any of its instructions or types without explicitly importing them.
+The CIDLs present in this `solana` directory is internalized into Código's Generator; thus, you can use any of its instructions or types without explicitly importing them.

 Check the `examples/basic_nft` for reference.